jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ...
 ```

-Any public instance method with no-args and returning `void` fits to be a run method.
-You can call several run methods in a single row.
+Any public instance method with no-args and returning `void` fits to be a _command_.
+You can call several _commands_ in a single row.

-You can also launch/debug the method directly from your IDE, using the *main* method.
+You can also launch/debug command directly from your IDE, using the *main* method.
+Note that for so, you must instantiate
+your _command class_ using `JkInit.instanceOf`.

 ## Self document your method

-Add the following annotation to the newly created method.
+Add the following annotation to the _command_.

 ```java
 @JkDoc("Fetch Google page and display its source on the console.")